arswalid/spack-configs/INSTALL.md

 Once the python module is loaded
 `module load python/{version}`

+we need to install pip for that loaded version of python using

+`python -m ensurepip --default-pip`

 we can use the following command to install the python modules

 `python -m pip install --upgrade pip setuptools wheel numpy scipy matplotlib jupyter pandas`